 Here is where digital twins will transform construction.

-III.
 Bridging the gap between office and field with digital twins

 Construction’s challenges in the field reflect issues also encountered by design and O&M.

-Too often, field crews document work on paper, save data to spreadsheets and thumb drives, then waste time getting updated info to the back office.
+Too often, field crews document work on paper, save data to spreadsheets and thumb drives, then waste time getting updated info back to the office.
 This is slow, error-prone, costly, and difficult for third parties to work with.
 As a result, a digital twin’s instant access to data on every physical asset hinges on innovation in the field.